telekom-mms/cmcc-operator/docs/custom-resource.md

 The operator will automatically create the cores in the followers, by executing the core admin API request, as documented in the Search Manual.

+The operator creates two services for Solr:

+* `solr`, which maps to both the leader and any followers, suitable for any component that only wants to query the index, and
+* `solr-leader` that maps to just the leader, suitable for components that need to update an index.

 ### Component `studio-client`

 The Studio single-page app.